-Choosing Between a Second Bachelor’s Degree or Pursuing a Master’s
+Going Back for a Second Degree: Bachelor’s or Master’s

 Situations Where a Second Bachelor’s Degree May Be the Right Choice

-- You want to progress in your current industry, but getting a master’s degree may make you too specialized and limit your career prospects.
-A second bachelor’s degree that compliments your first degree may make more sense if you are looking to broaden your education and increase your prospects for career advancement.
+- You want to progress in your current industry and increase your prospects for career advancement.
+A second bachelor’s degree that complements your first degree may make more sense than a narrower master’s program if you are looking to broaden your education.

 - You work in a field that demands specialization.
-If you work in a field like nursing or computer science, you may find that in order to progress in your career, you need specific, specialized skills.
-Master’s degree programs help you to zero in on a specific specialization within your chosen industry.
+In a field like nursing or computer science, you may find that to progress in your career, you need specific, specialized skills.
+Master’s degree programs help you to focus on a specific specialization in your chosen industry.

-- You want to enter the C-suite.
-Earning a master’s degree in a business-related field can help you to develop the leadership and management skills required to move into a senior-level position.
+- You want to enter a leadership position.
+Earning a master’s degree can help you develop the leadership and management skills required to move into a senior-level position.